Unified Silla: Terminology

-The people of the Unified Silla period considered themselves to be of a kingdom of unified Koreans, which they called "三韓一統", (Modern Hangul: 삼한일통, Samhan-iltong) meaning the unity of three kingdoms (the three kingdoms being Silla, Goguryeo, and Baekje).
+The people of the Unified Silla period considered themselves to be of a kingdom of unified Koreans, which they called 三韓一統 (Modern Hangul: 삼한일통, Samhan-iltong), meaning the unity of three kingdoms (the three kingdoms being Silla, Goguryeo, and Baekje).
 The term was used by general Kim Yu-sin, credited with leading many of the military campaigns to unify the Korean peninsula under Silla, in a letter he wrote to King Munmu as he lay dying.
 King Munmu is considered to have been the first ruler of the Unified Silla period, and subsequent kings continued to hold the perception of a unified Silla, as evidenced by King Sinmun's installment of "nine counties" (九州) and "nine legions" (九書堂).
-In the ancient Sinosphere, the number nine connoted great things, and ancient China was composed of nine counties as well, so the term "九州" was used as a synonym for the entirety of China, as well as for "all under heaven" (天下).
+In the ancient Sinosphere, the number nine connoted great things, and ancient China was composed of nine counties as well, so the term 九州 was used as a synonym for the entirety of China, as well as for "all under heaven" (天下).
 In addition, Silla gave noble ranks to the nobles of Goguryeo and Baekje as a token of unification.

 North Korean historians criticize the idea of "Unified Silla" as from their perspective, Goryeo was the first state to unify the Korean people as Silla failed to conquer parts of Goguryeo and Balhae in the northeast of the Korean peninsula.
-Because of this, North Korean historians use the term "Late Silla" (후기신라) where South Korean historians would use "Unified Silla".
+Because of this, North Korean historians use the term "Late Silla" (후기신라) where South Korean historians would use "Unified Silla" or "Greater Silla".